 At what age should kids get phones, and what type?

-There's no magic age—it depends on your family's needs and your digital boundaries for tweens.
-We got our 12-year-old a Bark phone for safety reasons (off-campus activities), not social ones.
-Consider starting with safe tech for kids like Bark phones that grow with your child rather than jumping straight to smartphones.
+There's no magic number — it really depends on your family's needs and your child's maturity.
+We got our then 12-year-old a Bark phone for safety reasons (off-campus activities), not social ones.
+Our recommendation: start with safe tech for kids that grows with them rather than jumping straight to a full smartphone.
+The Bark Phone lets her reach us, lets us track her location, and keeps the internet rabbit holes closed for now.

 Moving Forward with Confidence